 In March 2012 the Board of Zoning Appeals granted a variance request for the Bradburn property and a 216-unit development was eventually built on the site.
 Located along McGalliard road with access off of Oakwood Dr., the Grove Apartments are marketed towards off-campus college students attending Ball State University.

 Neighborhood Association Meetings

-The Anthony-Northside Neighborhood Association meets at Community Fellowship FourSquare Church, 2408 N Oakwood Ave, on the 4th Thursday of each month at 6:30 pm.
-Except November 2018’s meeting will be November 15th.
+The Anthony-Northside Neighborhood Association meets at Community Fellowship FourSquare Church, 2408 N Oakwood Ave, on the 4th Thursday of odd months at 6:30 pm.
+November’s meeting date will be the 3rd Thrusday due to Thanksgiving.
 All are welcome.

 On the Web

 Webpage – http://www.muncieanna.com/